ricardobeat/toml.js/README.md

 ### What is TOML?

-TOML is the drunken brainchild of Tom Prestom-Werner, a INI-inspired minimal alternative to YAML for configuration files.
+TOML is the drunken brainchild of Tom Preston-Werner, a INI-inspired minimal alternative to YAML for configuration files.

     # This is a TOML document.
 Boom.